 The main obstacle to achieving several hours worth of hacking in one go is the constant need to go and put more CDs into the ever-hungry CD player.
-To help obviate this need I've developed The Idiot Jukebox.
+To help obviate this need I've developed The Idiot Jukebox during 1997.
 The elements are as follows:

 Insane?
 Yes.
 Here are some screen shots from the music terminal:

 All newly extracted albums land in the new directory:

 You can list all albums from one group: